[x_custom_headline type=”left” level=”h2″ looks_like=”h5″ style=”color: rgb(221,153,51);”]

 - Freemium.
-These apps are free, but allow users to purchase additional features and power-ups via an in-app purchase.
-In-app purchases are the most popular and most revenue-generating of any of the other monetization methods.
-This 2013 TechCrunch article in-app purchases at 76% of all Apple Store revenue.
+These apps are free, but allow users to purchase additional features via an in-app purchase.
+In-app purchases are the most popular and most revenue-generating of allr monetization methods.
+This 2013 TechCrunch article found that in-app purchases made up 76% of all Apple Store revenue.
 Freemium apps also allow users a chance to determine if your product has value to them.
 Candy Crush Saga is a very popular example of this model in action.

 - Subscription.
 The subscription model can be implemented a few different ways.
 You can offer users exclusive access to your content via a set-time, auto-renewing subscription.
 A good example of this is the New Times Crossword app.
 Another subscription-based model offers users an ad-free experience for the cost of a renewable fee, as mentioned above.

 - Fixed price.Users buy fixed price apps straight out, with updates and additional features typically included in the original price.
 This is a great option for apps that provide utility, such as productivity or health monitoring apps, or apps that have traditionally been offered as paid-for software.